bhavay2002/Crisis-Connect/replit.md

 **Database**: PostgreSQL database (via Neon serverless) referenced by `DATABASE_URL` environment variable.
 The application will fail to start if this variable is not set.

-**OpenAI Service**: AI-powered report validation via Replit AI Integrations (OpenAI).
-Uses GPT-4o-mini for analyzing report legitimacy and detecting duplicates.
+**OpenAI Service**: AI-powered features via Replit AI Integrations (OpenAI).
+Uses GPT-4o-mini for:
+- Report validation: Analyzing report legitimacy and detecting duplicates (`server/aiValidation.ts`)
+- Resource matching: Bidirectional matching between aid offers and resource requests based on type, location, quantity, and urgency (`server/aiMatching.ts`)
 No API key required - billed to Replit credits.
-See `server/aiValidation.ts` for implementation.
+OpenAI client is lazy-loaded to prevent crashes when API key is missing.

 **Object Storage**: Replit App Storage for secure photo/video uploads.
 Uses ACL (Access Control List) policies to ensure only authenticated users can upload and only authorized users can access media files.
 Configured via environment variables set by Replit.
 See `server/objectStorage.ts` and `server/objectAcl.ts` for implementation.